 Check if North Carolina or your local jurisdiction requires a surety bond.
 Your insurance agent can help with this.

-File your application with NC Licensing Board for GCs along with all required documentation and fees.
+File your application with NC State Board of Examiners of Plumbing, Heating, and Fire Sprinkler Contractors along with all required documentation and fees.

 Register for North Carolina sales tax and any applicable local business taxes.